NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Sulfur Zombie.md

   - name: ""

   - name: "Slow"
-    desc: "  A sulfur zombie is permanently [[Conditions/Slowed 1|Slowed 1]] and can't use reactions."
+    desc: "  A sulfur zombie is permanently [[Conditions/Slowed|Slowed 1]] and can't use reactions."

 abilities_mid:
   - name: ""
   - name: "Death Throes"
-    desc: "  When a sulfur zombie dies, its body explodes in a 30-foot burst of fire and debris that deals 2d10 bludgeoning damage and 2d10 fire damage to each creature in the area (DC 21 Reflex check save)."
+    desc: "  When a sulfur zombie dies, its body explodes in a @Template[burst|distance:30] of fire and debris that deals 2d10 bludgeoning damage and 2d10 fire damage to each creature in the area (DC 21 Reflex check save)."

 attacks:
   - name: ""